metadatacenter-attic/cedar-webtools/term-reconcile.md

 ---
-title: Term Reconcile Formula for Google Sheets
+title: Name Reconcile for Biomedical Terms
 description: Reconcile the biomedical data in your spreadsheet with the standard vocabulary
 filename: term-reconcile.md
 ---

-# Term Reconcile Formula for Google Sheets
+# Name Reconcile for Biomedical Terms

 Reconcile the biomedical data in your spreadsheet with the standard vocabulary